Joey Meneses Player Props: Nationals vs. Reds

-Joey Meneses -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the Washington Nationals versus the Cincinnati Reds, with Graham Ashcraft on the hill, on August 4 at 6:40 PM ET.
+On Saturday, Joey Meneses (.600 slugging percentage in past 10 games, including three home runs) and the Washington Nationals play the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
+First pitch is at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Brewers.
+In his last game, he hit a home run while going 2-for-4 against the Reds.

 Joey Meneses Game Info & Props vs. the Reds